TStupariu/vboard-thesis/Licenta.md

 First of all, the server API is made with technologies which are really fast to develop and implement.
-Ruby on Rails is a really good environment for developing applications quickly without too much hastle.
-Second, the JavaScript library used is VueJS, which provides huge amounts of customizability and speed, rendering only the parts it needs in a single page application form.
-Firebase allows for easy communication using sockets and the canvasa and WebRTC protocols allow for a cross-platform solution that works in all browsers, from desktop to mobile platforms, allowing all types of users to watch video streams.
+Ruby on Rails is a really good environment for developing applications quickly without too much hustle.
+Second, the JavaScript library used is VueJS, which provides huge amounts of ~~customizability not a word, reword the sentence ~~ and speed, rendering only the parts it needs in a single page application form.
+Firebase allows for easy communication using sockets and the canvas and WebRTC protocols allow for a cross-platform solution that works in all browsers from desktop to mobile platforms allowing all types of users to watch video streams.

 # 4. Application Details

-This chapter goes in depth into describind the applications and all the core components that make the while platform work the way it should.
+This chapter goes in depth into describing the applications and all the core components that make the while platform work the way it should.

 ## 4.1 Functionalities

 This first thing a user sees when going onto the platform is a login screen where he can create/sign into an already existing account.
-This is the only way to use tha platform and confirm his identity, through a secure authentication form.
+This is the only way to use the platform and confirm his identity, through a secure authentication form.

 Next, a user has 2 options.
 Either browse the already existing rooms, or create his own.
 In case he wants to create one, there's a simple form where he has to input some details, and if he wants to make a private room, he also has to set a password.
-Afterwards, he will be riderected to that specific room's page.
+Afterwards, he will be redirected to that specific room's page.
 In case he wants to join an existing room, he has to browse to his preferred one, and click to join.
 If the room is private, he'll be required to input the password corresponding to that room.

-Afterwards, if he is the creator, he'll be able to go to the actual creation page, where he'll have tha canvas and a chat.
+Afterwards, if he is the creator, he'll be able to go to the actual creation page, where he'll have the canvas and a chat.
 If he's an attendee, he'll be redirected to the view page containing the stream video and the chat.

 As an owner, the canvas will have several tools, from shape drawing to image insertion and text.
 As a viewer, you'll have your basic video controls like play/pause.